Color TV-Game: Color TV-Game 6 (1977)

+Color TV-Game 15 (1977)

 One week later on June 8, Nintendo released the Color TV-Game 15.
 It retailed for ¥15,000, roughly 50% more than the TV-Game 6.
-In a sense, the TV-Game 15 is a re-release of the TV Game 6; the latter has fifteen games, but only six are playable out of the box.
+Essentially, the TV-Game 15 is an enhanced version of the TV-Game 6.
+Both consoles house the same fifteen games; however, only six are accessible on the TV-Game 6 without modification.
 The TV-Game 15 has detachable controllers which are stored in a small compartment on the system.
 Nintendo produced a second model of the TV-Game 15 with a reddish-orange casing, which had a longer production run and are more common.
 Sharp made a white-colored version that was renamed Color TV-Game XG-115.

+Color TV-Game Racing 112 (1978)

 The third unit, the Color TV Game Racing 112, was published on June 8, 1978.
 It is significantly larger than the previous two units, with a larger shipping box to accompany it.
 Racing 112 was set to be released at ¥18,000, but was lowered to ¥12,000 to ensure competitiveness.
 It was later reduced to ¥5,000.
 To prevent the machine from requiring a larger box, the wheel is detachable from the console.
 The built-in game is a top-down racer similar to Speed Race, an arcade game released by Taito in 1974.
 Variations include a smaller screen width and opponents that move faster, with all possible game combinations totaling to 112.
 The console also comes with two paddle controllers for multiplayer support.

+Color TV-Game Block Kuzushi (1979)

 Color TV Game Block Kuzushi was released on April 23, 1979, at ¥13,500.
 The system was produced by Nintendo, allowing its name to be prominently displayed.
 Block Kuzushi includes six variations of Breakout, an arcade game released in America by Atari.
 Nintendo released a clone of Breakout titled Block Fever for Japanese arcades in 1978.
 Rival company Epoch released the TV Block console in Japan, which was successful and gave way to steady competition by other companies, including Nintendo.
-The system's casing was designed by Mario creator Shigeru Miyamoto.
-It is one of his first video game projects after joining Nintendo in 1977.
+The system's casing was designed by future Mario creator Shigeru Miyamoto as one of his first video game projects after joining Nintendo in 1977.
 The built-in games for Racing 112 and Block Kuzushi were designed by Takehiro Izushi.
 Nintendo held competitions in department stores to promote the Block Kuzushi, where winners received a congratulatory note and a medal.